 In about 30 minutes, your marble drip cake will harden and keep its shape!

-This cake is perfect for any occasion, especially if you are short on time.
+This cake is perfect for any occasion.

 - Make sure your cake has cooled to a warm temperature before decorating.

 - Once the cake is covered in fondant, you can let it cool in the refrigerator for 30 minutes if needed.